AhmedAldahshoury/RobotinoCV/robocascade/README.md

     Using the xml file to detect the object

-        get the path of the cascade file created in the data directory and write it in the robodetect file .
+        get the path of the cascade xml file created in the data directory and create a CascadeClassifier in opencv c++ code.